ukasz21/ukasz21/README.md

 Data Analysis Enthusiast | AI Student
 -------------------------------------

-🎓 AI student with a passion for turning data into insights.
+🎓 AI student with a passion for turning data into insights. <br>
-📊 Skilled in data analysis, machine learning.
+📊 Skilled in data analysis, machine learning. <br>
-🏔️ Love climbing the mountains and playing guitar.
+🏔️ Love climbing the mountains and playing guitar. <br>
-🎨 Inspired by modern art and impressionism.
+🎨 Inspired by modern art and impressionism. <br>
-📚 Avid reader of biographies and fan of 80's music.
+📚 Avid reader of biographies and fan of 80's music. <br>
 🚫 Social Media Limiter

 * 🌍  I'm based in Earth